raviqqe/stak/doc/src/content/docs/install.md

 - The `stak` crate provides scripting engines, virtual machines, and utilities to run Scheme programs embedded in Rust.
 - The `stak-build` crate compiles Scheme programs in `build.rs` build scripts in Rust crates.
-- The `stak-compile` crate is a Stak Scheme compiler to compile Scheme scripts into bytecodes.
+- The `stak-compile` crate is a Stak Scheme compiler to compile Scheme programs into bytecodes.

 [r7rs]: https://r7rs.org/